Team Myths at Work: The Top 6 to Avoid

 1. Myth #1: “A Team is Just a Group of People Working Together”

-It’s tempting to call any working group a “team,” but there is a significant difference.
-A real team at work is defined by a shared team purpose, interdependent roles, mutual accountability, and a collective commitment to results.
-Simply placing individuals in a room — or on a team — won’t create the synergy needed to create a high functioning and high performing team.
+It’s easy to label any collection of individuals as a “team,” but the distinction is critical.
+A true team is defined by a shared purpose, interdependent roles, mutual accountability, and a collective commitment to results.
+Simply putting people together — physically or virtually — does not automatically generate the collaboration and synergy required for high performance.

-Without clarity of direction and alignment on strategy, you’ve got coordinated activity at best, not cohesive performance.
+Without clear direction and alignment on strategy, what you have is coordinated activity at best — not cohesive, results-driven performance.

 The Reality

-We know from action learning leadership development that high functioning and high performing teams are intentionally designed and nurtured.
-Leaders must craft team charters, define decision-making authority, and set team norms that create trust and accountability.
+Evidence from action learning and leadership development shows that high performing teams are intentionally designed and carefully nurtured.
+Leaders create team charters, define decision-making authority, and establish team norms that foster trust, accountability, and alignment.
+In other words, high-functioning teams don’t happen by chance — they are deliberately built.

 2. Myth #2: “If You Hire Smart People, They’ll Naturally Work Well Together”